mframosg/te-software/README.md

 Clone the repository

     git clone git@github.com:gothinkster/te-software.git
-    or dowload zip an extract in your www folder
+Or dowload zip an extract in your www folder

 Switch to the repo folder